ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 mode, the client instance communicates the user code and associated URI to the end user and directs the end user to enter that code at the URI.
-This mode is used when the client instance is not able to facilitate launching an arbitrary URI but can communicate arbitrary values like URIs.
-As a consequence, these URIs SHOULD be short.
+This mode is used when the client instance is not able to facilitate launching a complex arbitrary URI but can communicate arbitrary values like URIs.
+As a consequence, these URIs SHOULD be short to allow the URI to be typed by the end user.
 The client instance MUST NOT modify the URI when communicating it to the end user;
 in particular the client instance MUST NOT add any parameters to the URI.
 The user code URI MUST be reachable from the end user's browser, though the URI is usually be opened on a separate device from the client instance itself.
-Since it is designed to be typed in, the URI SHOULD be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.
+The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.

 In many cases, the URI indicates a web page hosted at the AS, allowing the